 The Book Thief is a compelling tale of a young girl's life as a foster child in Nazi Germany.
 I Cared deeply for the plight of these characters, however, the writer's style left me dissatisfied.

-The American Civil War was particularly confusing for citizens of "Border States", where often families had strong ties to the North and to the South and were divided by individual political choices.
+The American Civil War was particularly confusing for citizens of "border states," where families often had strong ties to both the North and the South and were divided by individual political choices.
+This article focuses on the Crittenden brothers and their role in the Civil War in Kentucky.

 Here is a delicious recipe for fudge that is easy to put together and can be ready to serve in a jiffy.
 You will find that a tray of this fudge is always welcome at any potluck, tailgate or party!